PhoenixGreen/Cypherpunktimes-articles/privacy-and-messaging.md

 Bison Relay: Emerging as a newcomer in the messaging space, Bison Relay emphasizes privacy, including decentralized architecture, and with the use of Zero-knowledge proof (ZKP) users can have enhanced anonymity.
 Bison Relay aims to provide users with a secure and censorship-resistant platform for communication.

 Direct from BisonRelay.org :
 Bison Relay is a Decred-based communications tool that enables free speech, and free association, and can act as a fully independent alternative stack to the web.
 Bison Relay is an asynchronous client-server protocol that makes heavy use of the Decred Lightning Network, where every message is sent encrypted, metadata-minimized, and paid for via LN micropayment.
 The Bison Relay server is accountless and every message is handled individually, where it is both paid for prior to being sent and then received.
-Bison Relay tightly integrates payments, messaging, and social media, and implements a peer-to-peer social media functionality of making posts to subscribers, subscribing to users’ posts, relaying posts, and replying to posts and comments on posts.

-WeChat: While immensely popular in China and beyond, WeChat has faced scrutiny over its handling of user data and compliance with Chinese government regulations.
-Despite offering encryption for messages sent over its platform, WeChat's ties to Chinese authorities raise concerns about data access and surveillance.
+WeChat: Although widely popular, in China and other regions WeChat has come under scrutiny for how it manages user data and complies with Chinese government regulations.
+Despite its encryption feature for messages sent through the platform concerns have been raised about WeChat's connections to authorities regarding data access and surveillance.

-Telegram: Telegram's approach to encryption has evolved over the years, initially offering a proprietary encryption protocol before adopting the more widely accepted MTProto protocol.
-While Telegram provides optional end-to-end encryption for "secret chats," its default mode does not offer the same level of security, leading to criticism from privacy advocates.
+Telegram: Telegram has refined its encryption strategy over time initially using an encryption protocol before transitioning to the universally recognized MTProto protocol.
+While Telegram does offer end-to-end encryption for "chats" some privacy advocates criticize its default security settings for not providing the same level of protection.

 ## Which messaging platform is best?